erda-project/docs/docs/en/1.6/manual/dop/examples/deploy/deploy-from-java-build.md

         - java-build:
             version: "1.0"
             params:
-              # Execute custom packaging commands and you can fill in any linux commands.
+              # To execute custom packaging commands, you can fill in any Linux commands.
               build_cmd:
                 - mvn package
                 - echo "build success"